kurokirasama/nushell_sublime_syntax/README.md

 ```bash
 ls | find -v README & export & color | get name | ansi strip | each {|file| cp -f $file (~/.config/sublime-text/Packages/User/nushell.sublime-syntax | path expand)}
 ```
-3. In sublime, open `Preferences > Customize Color Scheme` and add the contents of sublime-color-scheme.
+3. In sublime, open `Preferences > Customize Color Scheme` and add the contents of `sublime-color-scheme`.
 Modify to your liking.

 # Update commands
 If you need to update nushell functions or add your custom commands and aliases, run: